WK APIG Scholarship (Australia)

 The annual Wotton Kearney APIG Scholarship supports the development of young professionals practising in professional indemnity and financial lines insurance in Australia.

-For ten years, the annual Australian WK APIG Scholarship has recognised outstanding contribution and talent in our industry and connected the successful candidate with a lifetime educational experience aimed at enhancing their professional career.
+For over a decade, the annual Australian WK APIG Scholarship has recognised outstanding contribution and talent in our industry and connected the successful candidate with a lifetime educational experience aimed at enhancing their professional career.

 The scholarship takes the form of AUD$9,500 towards attending an international conference of your choice with direct relevance to your career.
 Funded by Wotton Kearney, past scholarship winners have attended the international PIF Conference at Cambridge University in the UK and taken part in a hosted visit of Lloyd's in London.